 Proposal Statement: LAUF gas includes emissions, which should be a focus of GSEPs, but also includes other elements that are addressed in other ways and should not be referenced in the GSEP statute.
 For example, LAUF includes theft, meter error, billing cycle adjustments, and damage to pipelines.
 Each of these elements is important and already addressed through reporting to DPU and other requirements but is outside the scope of infrastructure planning that is the purview of GSEPs.

-Supported by: Massachusetts Attorney General’s Office; Conservation Law Foundation; HEET/PowerOptions; Liberty (with clarification); National Grid; Unitil
+Supported by: Massachusetts Attorney General’s Office; Conservation Law Foundation; HEET, PowerOptions; Liberty (with clarification); National Grid; Unitil

 Statements in Support: